nartc/tnc/src/content/blogs/macbook-dev-env.md

 Now you have the power of `oh-my-zsh` in your `iTerm2`.
 Your main configuration file will be `~/.zshrc` instead of `~/.bash_profile` or `~/.bashrc`.
 We'll start setting up `oh-my-zsh` with some productivity stuffs.

-a.
-By default, `zsh` provides an `alias` to quickly open `~/.zshrc` from the terminal.
+- By default, `zsh` provides an `alias` to quickly open `~/.zshrc` from the terminal.
 However, you might want to install your favorite text editor before doing so.
 I usually install `nvim` and `vscode` at this point.

 ```bash